Universiti Malaysia Sabah: 20th century (2001–present)

-This number was subsequently expanded to include nine additional schools at the Kota Kinabalu campus namely the School of Engineering and Information Technology, School of Food Science and Nutrition, School of International Tropical Forestry, School of Education and Social Development, School of Psychology and Social Works, and School of Arts Studies.
+The number was subsequently expanded to include nine additional schools at the Kota Kinabalu campus namely the School of Engineering and Information Technology, School of Food Science and Nutrition, School of International Tropical Forestry, School of Education and Social Development, School of Psychology and Social Works, and School of Arts Studies.

 In F.T.
 Labuan, programmes were offered through the Labuan School of Informatics Science and School of Business and International Finance.
 By 2002, UMS had established 11 programmes of study.

 In 2003, the number of schools was increased to 12 upon the setting up of the School of Medicine.
 This was followed by the establishment of the School of Sustainable Agriculture in 2006 which subsequently relocated five years later in 2011 to the UMS Sandakan Campus, its current location.